5 benefits of sowing wildflowers in autumn

 - Remove any existing grass, plants or flora from the area where you plan to sow your wildflower seed.
 Failure to do this will produce poor results

-- Further remove the top 5-10cm to reduce soil fertility
+- Remove the top 5-10cm to reduce soil fertility

 - Allow the area to cultivate for several weeks, and remove any weeds that may pop in the area during this time

-- After the cultivation period ensure to remove stones or any other debris and rake the area to create a fine, friable and level seedbed
+- After the cultivation period, ensure you remove stones or any other debris and rake the area to create a fine, friable and level seedbed

 - Scatter the seed at a rate of 5g per m2